A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Background on Task and Motion Planning

-Solving a PDDLStream problem requires finding a sequence of PDDL actions, streams, and stream outputs that satisfy the stream certificates, PDDL preconditions, and goal.
-To transform the infinite search problem into an infinite sequence of finite PDDL problems, the \incremental{} approach first generates stream outputs (poses, trajectories) and then uses them as PDDL objects, considering only certificates that require up to $l$ stream evaluations and iteratively increasing $l$.
-While \incremental{} is probabilistically complete, it may spend too much time evaluating expensive streams (e.g., $\mathtt{plan\mbox{-}motion}$) that do not contribute to the PDDL plan.
-To reduce computation, \focused{} performs PDDL planning on ``optimistic'' stream outputs up to level $l$ and evaluates only streams that support the candidate plan.
-While stream evaluation may fail, \focused{} often outperforms \incremental{} when PDDL planning is faster than stream evaluation. \adaptive{}, the base for half of our LLM-based planners, explicitly balances time between stream evaluation and PDDL planning, bridging between \incremental{} and \focused{} and maintaining probabilistic completeness.
+A PDDLStream solution is a sequence of actions and continuous values that satisfies all consecutive action preconditions and the goal.
+The \incremental{} approach first generates stream outputs (poses, trajectories) and uses them as PDDL objects, iteratively increasing the maximum depth $l$ of allowed stream evaluations. \incremental{} is probabilistically complete but may spend too much time evaluating streams (e.g., $\mathtt{plan\mbox{-}motion}$) that do not contribute to the goal-achieving plan. \focused{} performs PDDL planning on ``optimistic'' stream outputs up to level $l$ and evaluates only streams that support the candidate plan. \focused{} often outperforms \incremental{} in cases where PDDL planning is faster than stream evaluation. \adaptive{}, the base for half of our LLM-based planners, balances time between stream evaluation and PDDL planning, bridging between the two methods and maintaining probabilistic completeness.